priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 - The Kubelet was informed of the new secure connection details.
 How?

 Let's try to answer them now.

+---

+### Q: What is the "Certificate signing request"?
+And what "response" we received?

 So, back to the control-plane node, let's check the following: